AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/solution-requirements.md

 For detailed requirements, review the Adobe Commerce [System requirements](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html) in the Developer documentation.

-## Business Requirements
+## Business requirements

 Your business must meet the following minimum criteria to implement the Store Fulfillment solution.

-* US-Based businesses only
+* US-based businesses only

-* B2C Retailers, CPG Manufacturers selling D2C, or Distributors selling D2C or to small businesses
+* B2C Retailers, CPG Manufacturers selling D2C, or distributors selling D2C or to small businesses

 * At least one physical store or warehouse